9643826476/Todos-before-a-release/Maintenance-and-Release-Schedule.md

 #### Maintenance releases

 * maintenance releases are released every 6 weeks
-* next maintenance release: 2019-01-10
-* following maintenance release: 2019-02-21
-* end of life dates: at least one year
+* end of life dates: at least one year after the release

 #### Nextcloud 15